 This 100-yard stretch of highway has created quite a few disgruntled drivers.
-I’ve even found myself frustrated and annoyed by people who aren’t paying attention and inconvenience me by forcing me to apply my brakes prematurely.
-After an eye roll and a possible “you’re an idiot” comment, I may have wished a citation upon them.
+I’ve even found myself annoyed by people who aren’t paying attention.
+Do you ever feel that way?

-Why do we allow such trivial matters to dictate our days?
 Why in the world do we get so easily offended by the actions of others?
-To be easily offended means that we are resentful, annoyed, even insulted because of the actions or words of another.
+To be easily offended means that we are resentful, annoyed, or even insulted because of the actions or words of others.
 The easily offended are often unhappy, frequently complaining and assuming malicious intent instead of accumulating the facts.
 They tend to make mountains out of molehills and are considered “high maintenance.”

-The reason I can pinpoint this easily offended person is because I used to be her.
-Yes, past tense.
+The reason I can pinpoint this easily offended person is because I used to be one.
 I still experience moments when I get offended by the actions of others, but I have truly grown in this area.
 You can, too.

 We might even assume others are intentionally trying to provoke or hurt us—because they’re clearly not as good and pure as we are, right?
 We form instant negative opinions about others based on this hurtful assumption.
 Choosing your opinions over the facts is often when an offense happens.
 We cannot let our feelings wreak havoc in our lives.
 They’re meant to indicate, not dictate.
 Recognize them, but then focus on the facts.

 Here are three ways to help you avoid becoming easily offended.

 1. Give people the benefit of the doubt.